Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 It Happened One Night (1934), 105 minutes, D: Frank Capra

 A major Academy Award winning blockbuster film, a delightful, sparkling romantic comedy.
-A spoiled young heiress Ellie Andrews (Claudette Colbert) runs away from her disapproving millionaire father Alexander (Walter Connolly).
-She disguises herself for her travels to her boyfriend King Westley (Jameson Thomas), taking a cross-country bus trip from Florida to New York.
-On the bus, she runs into a recently-fired, out-of-work, no-nonsense newspaper reporter Peter Warne (Clark Gable), who agrees to help her when she loses all her money.
-He plays along in order to get the exclusive story so he can get his job back.
-By film's end, they fall in love, almost against their wills.
-The film includes a number of memorable scenes, include the "Walls of Jericho" sequence and their hitch-hiking scene together.
+A spoiled young heiress Ellie Andrews (Claudette Colbert) ran away from her disapproving millionaire father Alexander (Walter Connolly).
+She disguised herself for her travels to her boyfriend King Westley (Jameson Thomas), taking a cross-country bus trip from Florida to New York.
+On the bus, she ran into a recently-fired, out-of-work, no-nonsense newspaper reporter Peter Warne (Clark Gable), who agreed to help her when she lost all her money.
+He played along in order to get the exclusive story so he could get his job back.
+By film's end, they fell in love, almost against their wills.
+The film included a number of memorable scenes together, including the "Walls of Jericho" sequence and their competitive hitch-hiking scene.

 It's A Gift (1934), 68 minutes, D: Norman McLeod

 A classic comedy from W. C. Fields, one of his best.
-A small-town grocery clerk, long-suffering Harold Bissonette (W. C. Fields) is beset by harrassments from his children, his nagging wife Amelia (Kathleen Howard), and customers.
-He packs his family and belongings into their car for a trip out West to California to his "orange grove."
-Includes classic slapstick scenes and routines, including the ruination of his store by a blind detective, and the back porch swing scene where he attempts to get some sleep.
+A small-town grocery clerk, long-suffering Harold Bissonette (W. C. Fields) was beset by harrassments from his children, his nagging wife Amelia (Kathleen Howard), and customers.
+He packed his family and belongings into their car for a trip out West to California to his "orange grove."
+Included classic slapstick scenes and routines, including the ruination of his store by a blind detective, and the back porch swing scene when he attempted to take a nap.

 Judge Priest (1934), 80 minutes, D: John Ford